geosciman/clip/content/2023/05/25/Activist investors are needed more than ever.md

 ---
-title: Activist investors are needed more than ever --- 比以往任何时候都更需要维权投资者
+title: Activist investors are needed more than ever
 date: 2023-05-25T10:20:26+08:00
 updated: 2023-05-25T10:20:26+08:00
 taxonomies: